 Staff had an awareness of the risks associated with sepsis.
-Notices to prompt staff were available and staff were aware where necessary to refer patients for specialist care.
+Staff explained they would triage appointments to manage patients who present with dental infection and where necessary refer patients for specialist care

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.